Apprentices returning to train in an educational settingCoronavirusThis article sits within the Coronavirus section

 All apprentices are allowed to continue with their apprenticeship training that takes place within the workplace.
 Check the guidance on safely returning to work.

 Training providers should try to train apprentices remotely, but can offer some face-to-face training if it’s safe, practical and they apply protective measures.
-Only 25% of a training provider’s further education learners can attend face-to-face training at any one time.

 Calculating attendance limit